englishtown/vertx-elasticsearch-service/README.md

 * `from` - a number representing the offset from the first result to be returned.
 The default if not specified is 0. (http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-from-size.html).
 This is optional.
 * `fields` - an array of strings representing the fields to return.
 Else the entire document is returned. (http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-fields.html).
 This is optional.
 * `timeout` - a number representing the timeout in milliseconds that should be given to elasticsearch to perform a command.
 This is optional.
+* `fetch_includes` - describe parts of the document that should be included in the response (e.g. some.nested.object.*)
+* `fetch_excludes` - describe parts of the document that should be excluded from the response (e.g. some.nested.object.*)

 An example message would be: